Red Panda: Profile and Information

 Red Panda

-The red panda (Ailurus fulgens) is a small-sized mammal species endemic to south-western China and the eastern Himalayas.
+The red panda (Ailurus fulgens) is a small-sized mammal species endemic to southwestern China and the eastern Himalayas.

 The red panda is listed on the IUCN Red List as Endangered because its total wild population is estimated to be fewer than 10,000 mature individuals.

-Despite the name “red panda”, this species is not closely related to the giant panda.
+Despite the name “red panda,” this species is not closely related to the giant panda.

 The red panda is known to have a long, shaggy tail, reddish-brown fur, and a waddling gait (due to its short legs).

-In terms of size, it is similar to a domestic cat, though with a longer body.
-It is said to be arboreal and feeds primarily on bamboo, but also eats birds, eggs, and insects.
+It is said to be arboreal and feeds primarily on bamboo, but it also eats birds, eggs, and insects.

 Red pandas are solitary animals and are mainly active from dusk to dawn.
 It is mainly sedentary during the day.

-The red panda is the only extant member of the genus Ailurus and the family Ailuridae.
-It was previously placed in the bear and raccoon families, however, the results gotten from the phylogenetic analysis supported the creation of the red panda’s taxonomic classification in its own family.
+However, the results obtained from the phylogenetic analysis supported the creation of the red panda’s taxonomic classification in its own family.

-There has been a controversy concerning the subspecies of the red panda.
-Traditionally, the red panda is said to have 2 subspecies, but the results of the genetic analysis indicated that 2 subspecies are probably 2 different panda species, the Himalayan red panda and the Chinese red panda.
+Traditionally, the red panda is said to have 2 subspecies.
+Still, the results of the genetic analysis indicated that 2 subspecies are probably 2 different panda species, the Himalayan red panda and the Chinese red panda.

 These two species genetically diverged 0.22 million years ago.

-Scientific classification
+Scientific Classification

 KingdomAnimalia